 Average Percentage K-8: Points Received (Maximum 15 pts.)
 HS: Points Received (Maximum 15 pts.)

-Schools with 20% students 15 15

-or less identified as 10 13

-chronically absent

-Schools with 20% - 50% (50-CHRONIC) / 2, rounded up to the (50-CHRONIC) / 2, rounded

-students identified as next whole number up to the next whole number
+Schools with 20% students or less identified as chronically absent 15 15 Schools with 20.001% - 49.999% students identified as chronically absent (50-CHRONIC) / 2, rounded up to the next whole number (50-CHRONIC) / 2, rounded up to the next whole number Schools with 50% students or more identified as chronically absent 0 0

-chronically absent

-Schools with 50% students 0 0

-or more identified as

-chronically absent

 Following this methodology will award schools points on the chronic absenteeism indicator based on their share of chronically absent students.
-BIE identifies a student as chronically absent if the student has been absent - excused and unexcused - for 10 or more instructional days during the school year.
+BIE identifies a student as chronically absent if the student has been absent - excused and unexcused - for 10% or more instructional days during the school year.
 A school's chronic absenteeism rate is the percentage of students who are chronically absent.
 The chronic absenteeism rate ranges from 0 percent to 82 percent during School Year 2019-2020.
 Using BIE's formula, this would result in 15 accountability points in the first case and 0 accountability points in the second case.
 At the extremes, schools with 20% of students or less identified as chronically absent will receive 15 points.
 Schools with more than 50% of students or more will receive 0 points, and schools in between will receive between 0-15 points.
 This differential awarding of accountability points allows for meaningful differentiation in school performance.
-The average percent of students chronically absent across all BIE-funded schools School Year 2019-2020 was 29.8%.
-There were 58 BIE-funded schools that had less than 20% of students chronically absent.
-58 out of 174 BIE schools would receive full points for the Chronic Absenteeism indicator.